Pentagon finalises $7.8 billion in F-35 contracts with Lockheed

 "That's a trend we look forward to continuing as this program moves toward full rate production and operational maturity," Martin said in a statement provided to Reuters.

-"Working together with the Joint Program Office, our entire industrial team is focused on delivering the F-35's 5th-generation capabilities to our armed forces and partner nations at a 4th-generation price point," she said.
+"Working together with the Joint Program Office, our entire industrial team is focused on delivering the F-35's fifth-generation capabilities to our armed forces and partner nations at a 4th-generation price point," she said.

 Industry executives use the phrase fifth-generation to refer to the jet's stealthy coatings and other features that make it nearly invisible to enemy radar.